gaehlerm/SoftwareEngineering/README.md

 It still amazes me how some half-baked promises can create such dynamics in a group of highly intelligent people.
 Come up with some buzzwords, and the crowd will do the rest.
 Already in times before social media.
 The only explanation I have is that the software engineers were all secluded in their basement and missed everything else out there.
 They had to create their own hype instead.

 Well, let's be serious.
 As always, the truth lies somewhere in the middle.
-Yes, OO programming makes things easier.
+Yes, OO programming can make things easier.
 But it did not save the world.
 And many of the concepts that were developed alongside OO programming are simply not useful.
 Without the hype surrounding OO programming, these concepts would never have gained widespread usage.
 People stopped thinking critically and just started using all kinds of OO features that turned out to lead to terrible code.

 Don't use any OO feature other than plain classes and abstract base classes or interfaces.
 Don't forget to make everything private that should be.
 Always keep the SRP in mind.
 Classes should be small!!!